-Located in the Praça de Pombal, is another spectacular monument to Lisbon’s rich history; this column centered within the roundabout and stands 23-metres high, a bronze statue depicting Sebastião José de Carvalho e Melo (the Marquis of Pombal) is mounted atop it.
+Located in the Praça de Pombal, is another spectacular monument to Lisbon’s rich history; this column is centered within the roundabout and stands 23-meters high, a bronze statue depicting Sebastião José de Carvalho e Melo (the Marquis of Pombal) is mounted atop it.
 To get a full view of the landmark in all its grandeur, take a trip to the vast 62-acre Parque Eduardo VII (Eduardo VII Park) Lisbon’s largest urban oasis.

 8) Torre de Belém

-This ornate-looking fortification built between 1514 and 1520 once serving as a primary defence for the city, then a lighthouse, now has claim to being one of three UNESCO World Heritage Sites Lisbon has to offer.
+This ornate-looking fortification built between 1514 and 1520 once serving as a primary defense for the city, then a lighthouse, now has a claim to being one of three UNESCO World Heritage Sites Lisbon has to offer.
 It is certainly worth climbing this four-story tower to witness unique vistas of the cityscape from almost 100ft high!